 How Many Pins Are There In Bowling?
 Everything You Need To Know

-As a result of these varieties, each game has its own number of pins that need to be knocked down.
+As a result of these varieties, each game has its number of pins that need to be knocked down.

 How Many Pins Are There In Bowling?
 Everything You Need To Know